transdigiware/blockchain/enterprise_upgrade_tool.md

 ## Complete upgrade

-The upgrade tool stores the certificates and private keys that it used deploy your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network on your cluster inside Kubernetes secrets.
+The upgrade tool stores the certificates and private keys that it used to deploy your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network on your cluster inside Kubernetes secrets.
 When you finish upgrading your Enterprise Plan network, you can delete all the data that was created by the upgrade tool, including the certificates and keys, by clicking **Complete Upgrade**. **Note** that this action is final.
-After you complete the upgrade, you can no longer use the tool to interact with your network.
+After you complete the upgrade, you can no longer use the tool to interact with your networks on Enterprise Plan or the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You can see an overview of the nodes and chaincode that you migrated to the new platform to help you decide whether you still need to use the tool.

-Ensure that you downloaded your organization administrator identities and stored them in a secure place you click **Complete Upgrade**.
+Ensure that you downloaded your organization administrator identities and stored them in a secure place before you click **Complete Upgrade**.
 You also need to save the enrollID and secret of your Certificate Authority administrator.
 After you complete this step, only the network administrator with your org admin identity can operate your network on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 {: important}